facebook/prophet/docs/_docs/seasonality,_holiday_effects,_and_regressors.md

 The extra regressor must be known for both the history and for future dates.
 It thus must either be something that has known future values (such as `nfl_sunday`), or something that has separately been forecasted elsewhere.
 The weather regressors used in the notebook linked above is a good example of an extra regressor that has forecasts that can be used for future values.

 One can also use as a regressor another time series that has been forecasted with a time series model, such as Prophet.
 For instance, if `r(t)` is included as a regressor for `y(t)`, Prophet can be used to forecast `r(t)` and then that forecast can be plugged in as the future values when forecasting `y(t)`.
-A note of caution around this approach: This will probably not be useful unless `r(t)` is somehow easier to forecast then `y(t)`.
+A note of caution around this approach: This will probably not be useful unless `r(t)` is somehow easier to forecast than `y(t)`.
 This is because error in the forecast of `r(t)` will produce error in the forecast of `y(t)`.
 One setting where this can be useful is in hierarchical time series, where there is top-level forecast that has higher signal-to-noise and is thus easier to forecast.
 Its forecast can be included in the forecast for each lower-level series.